brooksdra/technotes.github.io/css.md

 **IMPORTANT NOTE:**
 Transition are omitted from classes including the **display none or block** properties.
 If you need to do this, you must use Javascript first change the display variable and then a short setTimeout to apply the transition class;
 or the other way around depending on the transition you are looking for.
-Also, when running an transition prior to setting diplay=none, you must make sure the setTimeout is just as long as the transition duration!
+Also, when running a transition prior to setting display=none, you must make sure the setTimeout is just as long as the transition duration!